jsklenka/asyncrest/README.md

 We could choose to use the completableFuture class directly (Test titled RunRestAsAsync) or create a wrapper class (Test titled ParallelRestClassTest)

+We will also want to have a wrapper class for the second issue of debugging information.
+We could add the interceptor logic as a part of the wrapper class so that we don't need to worry about it when making each individual web call.